 - The VA requires you officially file a claim with your local Regional Office before you can start receiving benefits.

-What are the Steps of the VA Disability Claims Process?
+The Steps of the VA Disability Claims Process

 Step 1: The Claim is Received